 For illustration purposes, here are the results given by Mathematica\textsuperscript{TM} for the Fourier cosine coefficients of each side of the equation.

-Moreover, its routines do not take advantage of the linearity, as a slight change in the input function prevents them from working:
+Moreover, its routines do not take advantage of linearity, as a slight change in the input function prevents them from working:

-The strategy followed in our implementation of the package is to internally transform any trigonometric function into its canonical form, so it becomes easy to decide whether or not the input contains an expression whose Fourier coefficients have singular values using the pattern matching capabilities of the Maxima CAS, as described in the following section.
+The strategy followed in our implementation of the package is to internally transform any trigonometric function using Maxima's command \texttt{trigrat}, whose output we refer as canonical form in this paper.
+Please refer to the Maxima's documentation \cite{Max} for further details about \texttt{trigrat}.
+In particular, powers of sine and cosine are transformed into a linear combination of sines and cosines, in a similar fashion to eq. \eqref{trigexample}.
+Thus, it becomes easy to decide whether or not the input contains an expression whose Fourier coefficients have singular values using the pattern matching capabilities of the Maxima CAS, as described in section \ref{sec-fcoeff}.